lkiesow/leihs-wiki/leihs-Admin-Guide.md

     Please change the super_user_1 password immediately after logging in the first time.
 Otherwise other people will also be able to log in using the well known default password.

-7. Set up a system cronjob that sends nightly e-mail reminders and, more importantly, updates all the models' availability counts.
+9. Set up a system cronjob that sends nightly e-mail reminders and, more importantly, updates all the models' availability counts.
 There are many ways to schedule repeating tasks on GNU/Linux, but here's a line in crontab-format that you can add to your leihs user's crontab using e.g. `crontab -e`:

         1 00    * * *   cd /home/leihs/leihs-3.0.4 && RAILS_ENV=production bundle exec rake leihs:cron

     The important bit here is to run the "leihs:cron" rake task.
 How you do this exactly is irrelevant.
 If you are using a Ruby version manager, you may run into problems creating cronjobs for it, as your cronjob shell isn't an interactive shell and probably finds neither your Ruby version manager nor a usable version of Ruby.
 Covering how to adapt your particular Ruby version manager to your cron (or the other way round!) is too complex for this guide.

+Once you have tested that everything works correctly, make sure

 ## Users, logins and levels